byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

    Precautions: remove batteries and unplug power, wait a few minutes, wear gloves and goggles.

 ![Image](/assets/img/coldcardq-expert-guide-images/39.webp)

+> Physical destruction is irreversible.
+Remove power, use protective gear, and never reconnect a drilled device.
+{: .prompt-danger }

 Once the chips have been punched, do not reconnect the device.